appcypher/viper/NOTES.md

         animal: Cat | Dog
         """

-        if animal := cast(Cat):
+        if animal := cast{Cat}(animal):
             animal.meow()
         ```

     #### IMPLEMENTATION

     Viper is all about structural typing.
-It sees type unsafety and covariance as union types and inheritance as union types.
+It sees type unsafety and covariance as union types and inheritance as intersection types.